Clint mentioned that he'd disabled adblock, and gave his reasoning. Stephen somewhat disagrees. Here's my take:

 I have been running adblockers as browser extensions, CSS overrides, and .htaccess filters for years now.
 It's not bulletproof, but it sure takes care of most of the ads.
 The web is a much less tacky place with these tools in place.

-But, in my role as a lowly edtech geek ((integrator? consultant? advocate? evangelist? what do they call people like me now?)), I've been bitten by this before.
+But, in my role as a lowly edtech geek, I've been bitten by this before.
 Case in point: we'd gotten reports from instructors who were seeing ads in our Desire2Learn environment.
 WTF?
 I've never seen any ads.
 That's not possible.
 They must be mistaken, or have a popup from somewhere else.
 Then, I checked on my phone, without Flash and without any adblockers, and saw this:

 So, my use of adblockers and flashblockers and privacy enforcement utilities was actually changing my experience (for the better) in such a way as to make it inconsistent with what the people I work with and for were seeing.
 Now, I could just advocate that everyone must install flashblockers and adblockers etc… but that's just not realistic.
 We still have people who insist on using Internet Explorer 6 or 7.
 They're not going to install a modern browser, and they're definitely not going to install any of these other utilities that help make the web suck less.